 Cost

-265 Euros + cost of a registration fee (65 Euros) + materials (book, workbook, and DVD for approximately 25-40 Euros).
+Cost when I attended: 253 Euros + cost of a registration fee (61 Euros) + materials (book, workbook and DVD for 25 Euros).
 Note: Things have changed since I attended and I can’t find a 1-week course.
-There are 2 week and longer courses which are semi-intensive and intensive starting at 650 €.
+There are 2-week and longer workshops and courses which are semi-intensive and intensive starting at 750 €.

 Note

-- The number of students in a class- no more than 10 students in a class.
+• The number of students in a class- they now say that there can be 8-16 students.
 When I attended, there were 10.

 Type of instruction